ardra-aaah/sql-customer-behaviour-analysis/01_README.md

 # Free-to-Paid Conversion Rate Analysis

 ## Overview
-This SQL project analyzes student behavior on a learning platform to determine conversion rates and engagement patterns.
+This SQL project analyses student behavior on a learning platform to determine conversion rates and engagement patterns.

 ## Objective